 Oyster stew is Christmas eve tradition on the East Coast of North America.
 It's enjoyed on holidays and other festive occasions during the cold months of the year.
 Here on the West Coast, our Pacific ocean grows crisp, clean briny oysters and I think they taste amazing in this roux based creamy soup.

 The ingredients for this delicious soup are few and basic yet resulting in an impressive dish worthy of company which makes it perfect for a relaxing holiday meal whether cooking for 2 or for a crowd.
+Choose a bread recipe from this list of the top 100+ side dishes to serve with stew to serve alongside.

 I adore fresh oysters and have many oyster recipes like my most popular seafood recipe, Miso Baked Oysters, Fanny Bay Steamed Oysters, and Crispy Fried Oysters With Lemon Caper Aioli.
 Oh, and don't forget cheesy baked Oysters Mornay!